Strategic Proposal: Dominate the Equine Feeder Market

 Traditional hay nets are a $10 “commodity” with razor-thin margins.

-• The Work Shift: Stuffing hay nets has been a tedious punishment for caregivers, but all SlowFeeding 2.0 models are designed for “dump-in and go” filling that often don’t even have to be done every day to give the horse continuous access to his hay without overeating.
+- The Work Shift: Stuffing hay nets has been a tedious punishment for caregivers, but all SlowFeeding 2.0 models are designed for “dump-in and go” filling, which often doesn’t even need to be done every day to give the horse continuous access to his hay without overeating.

-• The Image Shift: SlowFeeding 2.0 are status symbols that impress and signal that the owner really cares.
+- The Image Shift: SlowFeeding 2.0 is a status symbols that impress and signal that the owner really cares.

 We don’t just design; we create with an efficiency that shocked Beijing.

-• Factory #3 (Starbase, TX): We plan to scale in the US with 100 sewing machine operators.
+- Factory #3 in USA: We plan to scale in the US with 100 sewing machine operators.

-• The Social Innovation: By utilizing a 2-shift, 5-hour model, we tap into an elite workforce—spouses of SpaceX engineers (“Family Managers”) who need prestige, non-technical careers.
+- The Social Innovation: By utilizing a 2-shift, 5-hour model, we tap into an elite workforce—spouses of High-Tech engineers (“Family Managers”) who need prestige, non-technical careers.
 This ensures a stable, high-quality, and proud US-based supply chain.

 – Creating a SlowFeeding 2.0 space in the store makes the customer feel that you are a part of the future.